BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/gearing.md

 Mad Paragon will be your best legendary for Venthyr as it will greatly increase our damage we do inside Ashen Hallow.

-Shock Barrier is our strongest healing legendary in m+ and are also passive, This would be your legendary if you wan’t more healing.
+Shock Barrier is our strongest healing legendary in m+ and are also passive, this would be your legendary if you wan’t more healing.

 ### **Enchant and Gems**